x0rw/distributed-api-server/README.md

-# This description is outdated
-# This description is outdated
-# This description is outdated
-A simple, lightweight HTTP server written in **pure Rust**, designed for handling basic HTTP `GET` and `POST` requests.
-This server supports routing and preloading routes, making it a great choice for small web applications or as a foundation for building more complex services.
+# Microservice Architecture in Rust
+A microservice architecture in pure Rust is a distributed system where independent services communicate over the network, each handling a specific function.
+Rust’s performance, safety, and minimal runtime overhead make it ideal for building lightweight, Efficient, and secure microservices.
+By leveraging async programming, message passing, and API gateways, Rust-based microservices can achieve scalability, fault tolerance, and high concurrency while maintaining strong type safety and memory safety.

-## Features
+## Cureent Features
-- ✔️  Supports HTTP `GET` and `POST` requests
+- ✅   HTTP parsing
-- ✔️  Custom Error handling
-- Each Service(Node) can connect to the Api Gateway
+- ✅   Each Service(Node) can connect to the Api Gateway
-- Each Service periodically emit a heartbeat to the Gateway to stay alive
+- ✅   Each Service periodically emit a heartbeat to the Gateway to stay alive
-- The Api gateway keeps track of living nodes, every node can register multiple routes
+- ✅   The Api gateway keeps track of living nodes, every node can register multiple endpoints
-- The Api gateway can route traffic to a spesific service
+- ✅   The Api gateway can route traffic to a specific service

- multithreading is not implemented yet
+- ❌   Internal communication between services
+- ❌   Monitoring
+- ❌   Rate limiting and load balancing
+- ❌   SSL encryption layer
+- ❌   Async requests handling(partially but branched out)

 ## Getting Started